 Congratulations!
 You now have a mobile app fully integrated with Microsoft AD/NTLM.

-After you successfully Fuse an app, you need to sign the app in order to deploy it.
-You can also brand or customize a Fused app on Appdome.
-Read this Knowledge Base article to learn what to do after you successfully Fuse an app.
+After you successfully Build an app, you need to sign the app in order to deploy it.
+You can also brand or customize a built app on Appdome.
+Read this Knowledge Base article to learn what to do after you successfully build an app.
 It explains both optional steps and required steps.